Jackie Neal

-Jacqueline "Jackie" Neal (July 7, 1967 – March 10, 2005) was an American blues singer.
+Jacqueline "Jackie" Neal (July 7, 1967 – March 10, 2005) was an American blues singer and songwriter.

 Career

 Born in Baton Rouge, Louisiana, her parents were Shirley and Raful Neal.
-Her father was also a blues musician, as were eight of her ten siblings, including Kenny Neal.
+Her father was a blues musician too, as were eight of her ten siblings, including Kenny Neal.
 She was best known for her hit singles "Right Thang, Wrong Man", "The Way We Roll" featuring her son Bro Bro, and "Down in the Club".

 Death

-She was shot and killed by her ex-boyfriend, James White, on March 10, 2005, in Baton Rouge, Louisiana.
+Neal was shot and killed by her ex-boyfriend, James White, on March 10, 2005, in Baton Rouge.
 She was 37.